 If you don’t have a premium-quality donut maker at home and don’t want to figure out the best way to prep donuts with no donut pans, Imagawayaki will be the best choice for you.
 Why bother coming up with ways to create donut holes when you can just make donuts without ones?

-Yakiimo appeared in South America pretty long ago, and when it was introduced to Japan in the 15th century, the Japanese created delicious yakiimo dishes for winter days.
-This food contains a large amount of protein, fat, vitamins, and minerals.
+When it was introduced to Japan in the 15th century, the Japanese created delicious yakiimo dishes for winter days to keep them warm.

 A sweet potato called satsuma-imo is the main ingredient of this food.
 Sweet potatoes grilled over charcoal will have tough skin and soft, fluffy, and fragrant flesh.
 You can think of a caramel taste when you eat it.